General Dental Informtion

 11-Is it possible for children to suffer from gum disease?

 In general, it is vital for children and teenagers to take good care of their oral health and keep their teeth and gums healthy in order to decrease the risk of gum disease in the future.
-Make sure your children brush their teeth twice a day and practice right techniques of dental flossing.
+Make sure your children brush their teeth twice a day and practice the right techniques of dental flossing.
 Moreover make sure you have regular dental checkups.
 Genetics can also play a significant role in the early development of gum disease.